lennilobel/ai-demos-public/Rag/README.md

 - Azure SQL Database loads the initial data by shredding a JSON file from Azure Blob Storage into relational tables.
 - Azure SQL Database calls OpenAI (via sp_invoke_external_rest_endpoint) to vectorize movies in the database and natural language questions posed by users.
-- Movie vectors are efficiently stored and indexed in a native vector data type column in the Movie table (TBD).
+- Movie vectors are efficiently stored and indexed in a varbinary(max) column in the Movie table (EAP).
-- Vector searching is performed using the native T-SQL vector distance function (TBD).
+- Vector searching is performed using the VECTOR_DISTANCE function (EAP).
 - The client application is responsible for coordinating vectorization with new movies as they are added/updated.

 **Azure Cosmos DB for NoSQL**